ladybug-tools/ladybug-geometry/README.md

 As we developed the core libraries, it became clear that there are large advantages to having it in the core including:

-- Standardized compatibility of geometry between different CAD plugins (eg. Rhino, Revit) and simulation engines + file formats (eg. E+, Radiance, gbXML).
+1. Standardized compatibility of geometry between different CAD plugins (eg. Rhino, Revit), simulation engines (eg. E+, Radiance), and file formats (eg. gbXML, GEM).
-- The ability to perform geometry operations from the CLI of the core libraries without the need for any CAD software.
+2. The ability to perform geometry operations from the core library CLI without the need for CAD software.
-- Improved performance given that a dedicated library could be tailored to the geometric use cases of Ladybug Tools.
+3. Improved performance (since a dedicated library could be tailored to the use cases of Ladybug Tools).
-- Reliability and maintain-ability in the face of changes to CAD environments and changing Python conventions.
+4. Reliability and maintain-ability in the face of changes to CAD environments and changing Python conventions.

-The first and last items above proved to be particularly important and so the decision was made that the Ladybug Tools core libraries would have its own geometry library that was distinct from CAD plugins.
+Items 1 and 4 above proved to be particularly important and so the decision was made that the Ladybug Tools core libraries would have its own geometry library that was distinct from CAD plugins.

 Before committing to write our own library, we looked into using or tweaking other comprehensive open source geometry libraries for the core including: